 The World Cup is THE pinnacle for any footballer.
-In its simplistic form football is a thing of beauty.
-An enthusiastic bunch of footballers, a ball, a field and jumpers for goalposts and you have the key components of the game first played in English public schools in the eighteenth century.
+In its simple form, football is a thing of beauty.
+An enthusiastic bunch of footballers, a ball, a field and jumpers for goalposts and you have the critical components of the game first played in English public schools in the eighteenth century.

-Of course time has moved on.
-The goal line technology we have at our disposal means that Geoff Hurst’s disputed second goal in the 1966 World Cup Final will be a thing of the past.
-Television production is so advanced that we, the viewers are privy to every tackle, shot, pass and foul.
-Now during the post-match coverage we can pour over footage, berating the officials for calling the wrong decision.
+Of course, time has moved on.
+The goal-line technology we have at our disposal means that Geoff Hurst’s disputed second goal in the 1966 World Cup Final will be a thing of the past.
+Television production is so advanced that we, the viewers, are privy to every tackle, shot, pass and foul.
+Now during the post-match coverage, we can pour over the footage, berating the officials for calling the wrong decision.

-However our TV coverage will have a whole new dimension with the introduction of a new football.
+However, our TV coverage will have a whole new dimension with the introduction of a new football.
 The Brazilian World Cup will play host to Adidas’ Brazuca ball, the 12th ball they have produced for the global tournament.
-The Brazuca, means the Brazilian way of life.
-A promotional Brazuca will feature a special ‘brazucam’, complete with six in-built HD cameras capturing a 360 degree view of the on-field action.
+Brazuca means the Brazilian way of life.
+A promotional Brazuca will feature a special ‘brazucam’, complete with six in-built HD cameras capturing a 360-degree view of the on-field action.
 Encapsulating everything that’s Brazil and its passion for the game, the ball has shades of blue, orange and green, and stars on it reflecting the vibrancy and flair associated with the game in the Mecca of football.

 Adidas technology also involves a new structural innovation with a unique symmetry of six identical panels alongside a different surface structure that will provide improved grip, touch, stability and aerodynamics on the pitch.
-No matter the weather the ball is insured to keep it shape.
+Whatever the weather, the ball is insured to keep its shape.

 Around 600 players from across 30 professional and national teams in 10 countries were used during what was a thorough two and a half year testing process.
 Adidas football director, Matthias Mecking told the BBC, “We do extensive flight path analysis and the results have shown constant and predictable paths with deviations hardly recognisable.”